WordPress Hardening: The Complete Checklist

 The 60-minute hardening sprint

-If you're starting from zero and want to do this in one sitting, here's the order that gives you the most protection per minute spent.
+If you're starting from zero, this is the order that gives you the most protection per minute spent.
+Everything in REQUIRED, plus the highest-impact items from RECOMMENDED, sequenced for a single sitting.

-Minutes 5–20: rotate your admin password to something long and unique from a password manager.
-Install a 2FA plugin and enable it on every admin account.
-Review the user list and delete anyone you don't recognise.
+Minutes 10 to 25.
+Authentication.
+Rotate your admin password to 16-plus random characters from a password manager.
+Install a 2FA plugin and enable it on every administrator account.
+Users → All Users; delete anyone you don't recognise.
+This block alone defeats the credential-stuffing attacks that account for the majority of automated WordPress break-ins.

 Related fix guides